On this page

 For corporate annual reports and/or financial data, try the following resources:

-Available on one computer near the scanners and photocopiers on the main (3rd) floor of the W.A.C.
+Available on one standalone computer near the scanners and photocopiers on the main (3rd) floor of the W.A.C.
 Bennett Library (SFU Burnaby).
-See the database description for help guides and for details on how to log into this database.
+See these FAQs for help guides and for details on how to log into this database.

 The US Securities and Exchange Commission (SEC) database of corporate filings.
 Contains annual reports, press releases, and other public documents for most public companies in the US.
 Note that annual reports are "10-K" forms for the SEC.